EN13001 – a crane standard EN 13001-3-1+A2 Limits States and proof competence of steel structure.

 Notch Class and Slope Factor should be defined for different direction: X - parallel to the weld, Y - perpendicular, XY - Shear based on Annex D.

-Press to define Notch class.
+- define Notch class.

 Example of classification: